-The UvA scores highly in various world university rankings (Times Higher Education, Shanghai; Centre of Higher Education Development, Leiden).
-It is ranked among the top 15 universities in Europe and the top 60 worldwide in the QS and THE rankings.
+The UvA scores highly in various world university rankings.
+It is ranked among the top 10 universities in Europe (US News) and the top 65 worldwide (QS and THE rankings).

 Students benefit from excellent academic career paths, with multiple options to pursue a study within or across disciplines, from the Bachelor's up to the PhD level and beyond.
 Teaching and research are closely linked in all Bachelor’s and Master’s programmes at the UvA.

 The UvA is a member of the League of European Research Universities (LERU) and of Universitas 21, a leading global network of research-intensive universities.
 It is also an active partner in many EU-wide initiatives with other universities and research institutions.

 The UvA's open, tolerant and international academic tradition dates back to 1632, when its predecessor the Athenaeum Illustre was founded.
 With more than 34,000 students, it is now one of the largest comprehensive research universities in Europe.

 Amsterdam was ranked second out of over 37 cities worldwide in a survey from Time Out Magazine (september 2021).
 Amsterdam scored well on themes such as greenery and sustainability.
 For example, the Vondelpark was described in the magazine as 'the lungs of the city'.
 In the pan-European 'International Student Barometer', 96% of students polled felt safe and secure, and 97% said Amsterdam was 'the place to be'.

 Over 7,000 international degree and exchange students from over 100 countries are presently enrolled at the UvA.
 They are actively supported by UvA staff and fellow students during their time in Amsterdam.
 The UvA helps with practical matters such as opening a bank account, applying for visas and finding accommodation.